Easter Sunrise Service on the Mound

-Since 1974, we have invited youth groups of a Flower Mound church’s to present a service, song and praise.
-This year’s Easter Sunrise Service will be March 27th, with sunrise at 07:22am.
-Plan to get there by 630am, the service will start about 7am, and end by 730am.
-We plan a 25-30 minute service ending with a dramatic sunrise.
+Every Easter, we invite a local Flower Mound church to present a service, song and praise.
+This year’s Easter Sunrise Service will be April 21st, with sunrise at 06:50am.
+Plan to get there before 6:10am, the service will start about 6:20am, and end about 7:20am ending with a dramatic sunrise.
+We plan a 25-30 minute service

 The Mound is located near the intersection of FM3040 & FM2499.
 Parking will be in the Tom Thumb and neighboring parking lots.

-The nature of a native prairie grasslands is wild plants.
+The nature of a native blackland prairie is wild plants.
 We strongly recommend comfortable clothing over your Sunday best.
 A short walk up to Mound is required to see the Service, and the Sunrise.
-Getting there by 630am will insure you have time to park, and make the walk in time.
-The Mound is an 12+acre native prairie grassland that rises above the surrounding area.
+Getting there before 630am will insure you have time to park and make the walk in time.
+The Mound is a12+acre native prairie grassland that rises above the surrounding area.
 It makes a dramatic backdrop for the Service.
 Over 300 species of native flowers have been identified on The Mound.
 The Sunrise Service is somewhat rustic.
 There is no stage.
 The worship leaders are somewhat down from the crest of the Mound, facing west.
 Those worshiping sit on the ground or in lawn chairs facing a beautiful sunrise (hopefully).

 We invite everyone to the Service.
-This year, The Church of Jesus Christ of Latter-day Saints has been asked to preside at the service.
+This year, Trinity Presbyterian Church has been asked to preside at the service.